hurricanemark/relational_database/BuildACelestialDatabase/README.md

 # Building A Celestial Bodies Database

 I have developed a few enterprise software solutions using MySQL, Procedural Language\SQL.
 PostgresSQL and PL\pSql was not so different.
-This enabled me to breeze through this exercise  fairly quick.
+I was able to breeze through this exercise fairly quick.

-This exercise once again emphasizes on relational database topics of one-to-one, on-to-many, and many-to-many relationships.
+This exercise once again emphasizes on relational database topics of one-to-one, one-to-many, and many-to-many relationships.

-You will walk away with a clearer understanding of efficient table creation and querying for JOIN logics.
+You walk away with a clearer understanding of efficient table creation and querying for JOIN logics.

 The best way I know how to understand relational tables is by visualizing the Venn diagrams with shaded areas.